jusjag/certificates/README.md

 # Certificates :star2:
 All of my course and training certificates are here so I won't spam my LinkedIn account.<br><br>
-I'm aware that many of you find online certificates, well, questionable.
-And I don't learn for certificates, I learn for the skills. <br>
+I'm aware that many of you find online certificates, well, questionable. <br>
+And I learn for the skills, not the certificates. <br>
 However, I decided to gather them here to show the effort I made and prove that I'm still learning and developing my skills.<br><br>
 ## Browse certificates by skill:
 * [Data analysis](#data-analysis)